frankp-0/bios-611-project/README.md

 # Introduction
 This repository contains code for my final project in the course Biostatistics 611 (Introduction to Data Science) at UNC Chapel Hill.
-For this project, I intend to analyze data from the The Subpopulations and Intermediate Outcome Measures in COPD Study (SPIROMICS).
+In this project, I analyze publicly available data from the The Subpopulations and Intermediate Outcome Measures in COPD Study (SPIROMICS).
 My goal is to identify metabolomic changes associated with COPD status.

 # Docker
-This analysis can be run on any machine using Docker.
+The code for this project can be run on any machine using Docker.
 First, download this repository to a new directory on your machine.

 ``` sh
 git clone https://github.com/frankp-0/bios-611-project.git